Roots of Health

 Roots of Health (Ugat ng Kalusugan) is a nonprofit organization focused on improving the reproductive, maternal and sexual health of women, girls, and their communities in Puerto Princesa, Palawan in the Philippines.
-The organization aims to encourage self-reliance and independence among women, young people and families in Palawan by providing scientifically accurate information on health, along with age-appropriate educational services to change health attitudes and behaviors.
+Roots of Health is committed to working towards a vision of the Philippines where everyone is empowered to access sexual and reproductive health services free from stigma and discrimination.
+The organization's three-pronged strategy focuses on clinical services, education, and system strengthening.
+Roots of Health aims to encourage self-reliance and independence among women, young people and families in Palawan by providing scientifically accurate information on health, along with age-appropriate educational services to change health attitudes and behaviors.
 Roots of Health also seeks to reduce the incidence of maternal mortality, HIV and promote the importance of preventing teenage pregnancy to help ensure continued education.

 History

 Roots of Health was founded in 2009 by Susan Evangelista and her daughter Amina Evangelista Swanepoel.
 Evangelista, a professor at Palawan State University, was initially concerned about the unplanned pregnancies and lack of reproductive health knowledge among her students.
 Recognizing this unmet need, the two women worked together to establish an organization focusing on reproductive and women's health, with the larger goal of improving health and quality of life in this impoverished province of the Philippines.
+Roots of Health began as a modest team in 2009, as three full-time staff members working out of their homes.
+They provided reproductive health classes at Palawan State University and in one community.
+Less than a year later, clients started asking for clinical services.
+Susan and Amina realized that reproductive health knowledge needed to be matched with easily available, high-quality, free services and thus hired their first nurse to begin their approach of coupling education and services.